factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/immutability/README.md

 }
 ```

-factoryFX would recreate the ProductManager if a list consisting of Products, that did not change and changes ones that
+factoryFX would recreate the ProductManager with a list consisting of products, that did not change and changes ones that
 are freshly created instances.
 The java garbage collector will take care of the obsolete products that are no longer referenced.

 ## End user GUI